maherbel/dataiku-project/README.md

 ### Deploy App with 0 parameters

 Deploys the App locally and can be accessed at [http://localhost:8080](http://localhost:8080).
-If you don't specify any parameter, the [config file millenium-falcon.json](https://github.com/maherbel/dataiku-project/blob/readme-update/src/main/resources/config/millennium-falcon.json) will be used automatically.
+If you don't specify any parameter, the default config file [config/millenium-falcon.json](https://github.com/maherbel/dataiku-project/blob/readme-update/src/main/resources/config/millennium-falcon.json) will be used automatically.

 ### Deploy App with 1 parameter